tonib/multihead-rnn-classifier/doc/README.md

 ```
 This will not scale, as in the train set there can be thousands of different names for variables and functions.
 Even more, if somebody
 types a variable name that is not in the list, it cannot be used as input.
-You can use a hash function to the names, or use BPE, or anything else.
+You can use a hash function to encode the names, or use BPE, or anything else.
 Hashing is simple and, if the hash range is large, it work
 well in practice.
 If your hash function returns a number range of 0..3, you should define a label for each value.
 Example:

 ```json